 Acaí berries come from a palm tree in South America.
-While a traditional food there for centuries as well as a treatment for diarrhea, acaí has recently become popular in the U.S. because of its supposed health benefits.
+While a traditional food there for centuries, acaí has recently become popular in the U.S. because of its supposed health benefits.

 Why do people take acaí?